jehoz/jehoz.github.io/content/software.md

       satisfaction problems.
       Under the hood this is powered by propagator networks, a model for computation laid out by Gerald Sussman and Alexey Radul in "The Art of the Propagator" (2009).

-  - repo_name: nebulizer
-    built-in: rust
-    blurb: >
-      A standalone granular synthesizer for playing music on your computer.
-      Takes any audio sample and turns it into a fully-playable instrument.
-      Ready to use with a MIDI device or incorporate into your music livecoding setup.

   - repo_name: hydraulic-erosion
     built-in: c++